gidesa/ocvWrapper46/README.md

 Download Opencv version 4.6 from https://sourceforge.net/projects/opencvlibrary/files/4.6.0/opencv-4.6.0-vc14_vc15.exe/download
-NOTE: the official Opencv version has only 64bit binaries.
+NOTE: the official Opencv version has only 64 bit binaries.
+In this repository, directory Opencv4.6-x86 contains the 32 bit binaries

 Install Opencv, and add in Windows path the directory with Opencv DLL (for example: C:\opencv4.6\build\x64\vc14\bin):